 - All program activities (retreats, workshops, events) including facilitators, educational content, accommodation, catering, and program coordination.

-- Up to $10,000 for your Action Project and tailored Leadership Development Plan.
+- Funding and support to develop and work on a student-led sustainability Action Project and personal Leadership Development Plan.

 - Recognition as a Wattle Fellow on your University transcript and ongoing engagement as a program Alumni.

-Students that face financial difficulties in participating in this program may be eligible for Equity Grants of $5,000 per person.
+Students that face financial difficulties in participating in this program may be eligible for additional funding in the form of an Equity Grant to assist their participation.

-Delivered by academic experts and external practitioners, students will gain access to a range of expertise in the areas of: inclusive project design, values-led communication, tools for collaboration, storytelling, influence and advocacy, measuring social impact and public speaking amongst other things.
+Delivered by academic experts and external practitioners, students will gain access to a range of expertise in the areas of: project design, values-led decision-making, tools for collaboration, impact storytelling, community organising, advocacy, measuring social impact and public speaking amongst other things.

-This is an exciting opportunity and we expected that Wattle Fellows will:
+This is an exciting opportunity and we expected that all Wattle Fellows will:

 - Be committed to active leadership on global sustainability.

 - Approach the program in a positive, supportive, collaborative and respectful manner.
-This holds true for other participants, guest speakers and program staff.
-Everyone has a role in building an inclusive and learning-focused environment.
+(This holds true for anyone involved in the program as we believe everyone has a role to play in building an inclusive and learning-focused environment).